priyanayyar27/priyanayyar27/README.md

 <div align="center">

-### 🌟 Open to Product Management Opportunities!
+### 🌟 Open to Senior Program Management Opportunities!

-*Combining 10+ years of GTM leadership with advanced analytics to build products that drive business impact.*
+*Combining 10+ years of cross-functional program leadership with advanced analytics and hands-on AI to architect programs that ship.*

 **Let's connect and build something amazing together!** 🚀